Subscribe via RSS Feed

 • Obesity

-• Prevention is the key
+Prevention is the key

 Remember to be good to your feet, they are the only ones God gave you and they are to carry you for a lifetime.
-Here are a few good tips to help prevent plantar faciitis:
+Here are a few good tips to help prevent plantar fasciitis:

 • Maintain a healthy weight.
 This minimizes the stress on your plantar fascia.

 • Choose supportive shoes.
 Avoid shoes with excessively low heels or high heels.
-Buy shoes with a low to moderate heel, good arch support and shock absorbency.
+Buy shoes with a low to moderate heel, good arch support, and shock absorbency.
 Never walk around barefoot, even in your own home.

 How to treat at home